 Because I went to school undeclared, I was ineligible to register for majority of the English courses offered.
 In my second semester, I wasn’t eligible for any of them because I had missed out on those prerequisites that I should have taken in my first semester.
 (Which is a big reason that I almost dropped out.)

 Instead, I took random “elective” classes that didn’t interest me in the slightest, because they were the only courses with open enrollment.
-My whole first year, instead of taking the 4 Creative Writing classes that most
+My whole freshman year, instead of taking the 4 Creative Writing classes that most

 It’s Harder to Make Friends

-A lot of freshman orientation activities are focused around your major.
+A lot of freshmen orientation activities are focused around your major.
 So while all the other students are hanging out with their new classmates and meeting their professors and faculty members, you may be left on your own.